COPYRIGHT © JANUARY 2001, ALL RIGHTS RESERVED. To obtain specific information regarding

 PREFACE

-----Concerning the number of ALC subspecies, just remember, this subject is controversial (there is some argument concerning their "status" and taxonomy).- Similarly, specific questions, regarding evolutionary/genetic change and species/interspecies relationships, have not been clearly differentiated, answered, or defined.
-Therefore, some conclusions and inferences, drawn by the scientific/biological "wild cat" community, are based more on singular events and circumstantial evidence, rather then by direct observation and verifiable data.
+---Concerning the number of ALC subspecies, just remember, this subject is controversial (there is some argument concerning their "status" and taxonomy).- Similarly, specific questions, regarding evolutionary/genetic change and species/interspecies relationships, have not been clearly differentiated, answered, or defined.
+Therefore, some conclusions and inferences drawn by the scientific/biological "wild cat" community are based more on singular events and circumstantial evidence, rather then by direct observation and verifiable data.
 In other words, there is a lot that is not known about the ALC and its subspecies.

-----Since this writing is not a precursor to a thesis or a doctoral dissertation, we did not feel obligated to acknowledge, credit, or list all of our sources in the standard way (i. e., in the precise format of a research paper). - You will also notice that we have included many pictures of the Asian Leopard Cat.
+---Since this writing is not a precursor to a thesis or a doctoral dissertation, we did not feel obligated to acknowledge, credit, or list all of our sources in the standard way (i. e., in the precise format of a research paper). - You will also notice that we have included many pictures of the Asian Leopard Cat.
 Unless they are specifically listed with a "copyright © notice,"- these on-line images are in the "public domain"- and can be used freely by anyone ( see our reference/copyright statement ).- Lastly, we are not so naive to believe the opinions presented in this document reflect the current thinking of the day.
-Inevitably, the underlying context, shaped by our conceptual ideas and perspectives, are more a reflection of an on-going process, tempered by experience and knowledge, and as such, is a "work in progress." -Nonetheless, we do hope that the information presented here, will, in some small way, increase your interest, your knowledge, and your understanding of these most unusual and beautiful cats.
+Inevitably, the underlying context, shaped by our conceptual ideas and perspectives, are more a reflection of an on-going process, tempered by experience and knowledge, and as such, is a "work in progress." -Nonetheless, we do hope that the information presented here, in some small way, will increase your interest, your knowledge, and your understanding of these most unusual and beautiful cats.

 (THE EVOLUTION OF FELID SPECIES)

----In terms of hereditary influences, questions remain regarding evolutionary change, genetic relationships, and the scientific categorization of felids.- Here, at least in a comparative sense, an accurate baseline, grouping, and description of ancient cats, and any genetic link to today's species, has not been firmly established or defined.- Consequently, there is some disagreement within the biological wildlife community and among paleontologists concerning:- taxonomy, subspecies order, evolutionary processes, and ancestral characterizations.- Likewise, there are issues relevant to statistical inference, and how the correlation of genetic data and fossil remains should be used to explain felid evolutionary development (e. g., Bayesian posterior probabilities for DNA;- J. P. Hulsenbeck, el al, 2001, "Bayesian inference of phylogeny".- Also, see the work of Johnson, et al, 2006, and the genetic supplemental data for more detail).- To date, these questions, including unbiased explanations for genetic evolution, interspecies relationships, and to matters of "Darwinism,"- have not been resolved, and it is doubtful, at least in our opinion, that there will be a consensus, anytime, soon (since some of these issues become entanged in the precepts of religious philosophies, theological considerations, and creationism).- However, a better understanding of "convergent evolution" and "natural selection,"- a closer examination of fossil remains, and more precise DNA studies, will eventually untangle the "web" of confusion surrounding these subjects, and perhaps, create a more perceptible and unifying picture of the relatedness of species, both living and extinct (Johnson, et al, 2006; Nowell and Jackson, 1996; Nowak, 1999).
+---There is, not surprisingly, some disagreement within the biological wildlife community and among paleontologists concerning:- evolutionary processes, ancestral characterizations, taxonomy, and subspecies order.- Also, there is debate relevant to statistical inference and how the correlation of genetic fossil data should be used to explain not only felid, but, as well, all mammalian evolutionary development (definition of Bayesian inference and posterior probabilities at Wikipedia, and mammalian evolution using Bayesian methods.- Also, see J. P. Hulsenbeck, el al, 2001, "Bayesian inference of phylogeny,"- and the work of Johnson, et al, 2006).- To date, such issues and debate, including questions related to "Darwinism,"- have not been resolved, and it is doubtful that a consensus will be reached anytime soon (since some of these questions become entangled in the arguments between empirical science versus creationism).- However, a better understanding of the variables associated with "natural selection,"- a closer examination of fossil remains, and more precise DNA studies, will eventually untangle the "web" of confusion surrounding these subjects, hopefully, creating a more perceptible and unifying picture of the relatedness of species, both living and extinct (see the works of Johnson, et al, 2006; Nowell and Jackson, 1996; Nowak, 1999).

----From a purely developmental perspective, some interesting questions have been raised regarding rapid evolution relative to ecological/environmental response, and whether the attributes of such systems affect the outcome and speed at which genetic change occurs (Hairston, et al, 2005; Gingerich, P. D., 2001, 1993; Thompson, J. N., 1998).- Theoretically, it is resonable to assume, based on current knowledge, that the make-up of the external environment probably altered the course of evolution, and perhaps, changed the character and pace of biological /anatomical variability of all living things, especially, vertebrate species and the genera of mammalian subspecies (Thompson, 1998; Johnson, et al, 2006)?- Such premise has created debate among evolutionary biologists regarding the interaction of these variables and their effects.- However, finding definitive answers to these questions is difficult, simply because the very nature of evolution is often clouded by an incomplete fossil record and our interpretation of such information (including the components, complexity, and statistical data associated with it).
-In this regard, the scientific research seems to imply that the field of genetics and analysis, thereof, can best describe such relationships.- On the other hand, others believe that exogenic forces have significantly impacted, and thus, are intrinsically linked to such events.- Of these, one of the most important, in our view, is the study of ecological dynamics (see the scientific letters of Hairston Jr., et al, 2005).- Here, do sudden changes in environmental conditions influence the transformation of genetic traits?--As well, does "rapid" evolutionary change correspond to significant ecological performance, and do these changes occur on similar time scales (Hairston, 2005, 1986; Gingerich, 1983, 2001; Hendry and Kinnison, 1998; Grant P. R. and Grant, B. R., 1995)?- There is evidence to support such claims and investigation because environments are never static.- Likewise, the components of ecological systems can vary at dramatically different rates, influenced, as an example, by rapid bio-ecochemical fluxes, as compared to the more measured progression of global climate change (Hairston and Walton, 1986; Hairston, 2005).- It will be interesting to monitor, as more geogenetic information is unearthed, how science unravels such complex relationships and how this may alter our understanding of evolutionary processes.
+---Theoretically, at least from a developmental perspective, some interesting questions have been raised regarding rapid evolution relative to ecological response, and whether the attributes of environmental systems affect the outcome and pace of genetic change (Hairston, et al, 2005; Gingerich, P. D., 2001, 1993; Thompson, J. N., 1998)?- Here, it is resonable to assume, based on what is known of biological evolutionary processes, that the makeup of the external environment(s), affected, as such, by specific time-frames and the impact of geological events, altered the biological variability of all living things, especially, the character of vertebrate species and the genera of mammalian subspecies (Thompson, 1998; Johnson, et al, 2006)?- The specifics of such interaction have created some debate among evolutionary biologists, zoologists, and paleontologists,-although, finding definitive answers is difficult simply because the very nature of evolution is often clouded by an incomplete fossil record, the complexity of theoretical modeling, and the interpretation of statistical data associated with it.- In this regard, the scientific research seems to imply that the field of genetics and analysis, thereof, can best describe such relationships.- On the other hand, others believe that exogenic forces have significantly impacted, and thus, are more intrinsically linked to changes in biological viability.- Of variables associated with evolutionary processes, one of the most interesting, in our opinion, is the study of ecological dynamics (also, see the scientific letters of Hairston Jr., et al, 2005).- Here, do sudden changes in environmental conditions influence the transformation of genetic traits?--As well, does "rapid" evolutionary change correspond to significant ecological performance and do these changes occur on similar time scales (Hairston, 2005, 1986; Gingerich, 1983, 2001; Hendry and Kinnison, 1998; Grant P. R. and Grant, B. R., 1995)?- There is data to support such claims and investigation since environments are never static, often, in a constant state of change.- Likewise, the components of ecological systems can vary at dramatically different rates, influenced, as an example, by rapid bio-ecochemical fluxes, as compared to the more measured progression of global climate change (Hairston and Walton, 1986; Hairston, 2005).- It will be interesting to monitor, as more geogenetic evidence is found, how science will unravel and explain such complex interaction(s), hopefully, leading to a more definitive picture or mosaic of evolution and interspecies relationships.

-Wilson and Reeder, 1993-2005).-Among these, the larger cats, as an example, the lions, tigers, and leopards of the genus, "panthera,"- are believed to be the oldest species, while many smaller felids, such as those belonging to the genus, "felis" and "prionailurus,"- are considered the youngest.
-Of the wild cats, the Cheetah, in our opinion, is one of the most interesting, its long body supported with powerful legs, built for speed, and paws that are almost doglike.
-These characteristics, among others, distinguish it from other cats, and because of its unique qualities, it is the only feline in the taxonomic group, "Acinonyx," with five subspecies (although the number of sub-genera is argured).
-Regarding anatomical size, the largest of cats is the "Siberian Tiger,"- while the smallest is the "Rusty-spotted Cat" of Indian and Sri Lanka (consult the following web-sites for more in depth information regarding FELIDAE:-Big Cats Online, the Cat Specialist Group, and Animal Diversity web sites).
+Wilson and Reeder, 1993-2005).-Among these, the larger cats, as an example, the lions, tigers, and leopards of the genus, "panthera,"- are believed to be the oldest species, while many smaller felids, such as those belonging to the genus, "felis" and "prionailurus,"- are considered the youngest.- Of the wild cats, the Cheetah, in our opinion, is one of the most interesting, its long body supported with powerful legs, built for speed, and paws that are almost doglike.- These characteristics, among others, distinguish it from other cats, and because of its unique qualities, it is the only feline in the taxonomic group, "Acinonyx," with five subspecies (although the number of sub-genera is argured).- Regarding anatomical size, the largest of cats is the "Siberian Tiger,"- while the smallest is the "Rusty-spotted Cat" of Indian and Sri Lanka (consult the following web-sites for more in depth information regarding FELIDAE:-Big Cats Online, the Cat Specialist Group, and Animal Diversity web sites).

-----Interestingly, one possible explanation for differences in the "numeric count" of felid species may relate to the "status" of the Iriomote Cat (sometimes referred to as "Felis iriomotensis" in the literature, and found only on the island of Iriomote-jima of southern Japan, in the Ryukyu island chain, east of Taiwan; see map, left).-This feline is believed to be either:-(1) a subspecies of the Leopard Cat (listed as "Prionailurus bengalensis iriomotensis"), (2) a close relative of the Leopard Cat, but a genetic variant (listed as "Prionailurus iriomotensis"), or, (3) a distinct species (in which case, it would be the sole member, as "Mayailurus iriomotensis").- If it is eventually proven not to be a subspecies of the "leopardf cat,"- it is probably one of the most ancient and rarest of cats (see Cat Specialist Group, 2007), in which case, if you follow the "numeric debate,"- the actual count of felid species would be 37.- However, based on current phylogenetic evidence, the concensus among many wild cat specialists indicates three primary sub-familes (i. e., FELINAE, PANTHERINE, and ACINONYCHINAE), with 18 GROUPS and 36 species, therein (Wilson and Reeder, 1993-2005; Wozencraft, 1993; Shoemaker, 1996; Felid Taxonomic Advisory Group, 1996 and 2006; IUCN Cat Specialist Group, 2007; review the breakdown of the "felidae" family to the right).
+----Interestingly, one possible explanation for differences in the "numeric count" of felid species may relate to the "status" of the Iriomote Cat (sometimes referred to as "Felis iriomotensis" in the literature, and found only on the island of Iriomote-jima of southern Japan, in the Ryukyu island chain, east of Taiwan; see map, left).-This feline is believed to be either:-(1) a subspecies of the Leopard Cat (listed as "Prionailurus bengalensis iriomotensis"), (2) a close relative of the Leopard Cat, but a genetic variant (listed as "Prionailurus iriomotensis"), or (3) a distinct species and the sole member, as "Mayailurus iriomotensis."- If it is eventually proven not to be a subspecies of the "leopard cat,"- it is probably one of the most ancient and rarest of cats (see Cat Specialist Group, 2007), in which case, if you follow the "numeric debate,"- the actual count of felid species would be 37.- However, based on current phylogenetic evidence, the concensus among many wild cat specialists indicates three primary sub-familes (i. e., FELINAE, PANTHERINE, and ACINONYCHINAE), with 18 GROUPS and 36 species, therein (Wilson and Reeder, 1993-2005; Wozencraft, 1993; Shoemaker, 1996; Felid Taxonomic Advisory Group, 1996 and 2006; IUCN Cat Specialist Group, 2007; review the breakdown of the "felidae" family to the right).
 We wish to point out, this particular representation of wild cats, although the current "popular" view, is subject to change as more information becomes available.
 It is, therefore, not conclusive, but in our opinion, is the most logical based on current genetic data and taxonomic description ("subspecies order" and numeric accounts, not surprisingly, continue to be debated by wildlife and taxonomic experts).
 Additionally, wild cats are normally grouped into five geo-enviornmental areas (i. e., the continental regions where they are found):- Sub-Saharan Africa, North Africa and Southwest Asia, Tropical Asia, Eurasia, and the Americas (see the Cat Specialist Group for more in depth information and a breakdown of current species vulnerability).

 ----Upon close inspection, disagreements (at least, regarding the identification, number, and taxonomy of "felidae"),- have complicated the formulation of a more clearly defined felid classification.
 This has been, to some degree, a source of annoyance and argument among academia and the general wildcat community for many years, and continues to be so.
-More specifically, current taxonomic information suggests, that the majority of debate relates to differences in the number of "taxa" within the family of cats, the logical placement of species within groups, and the hierarchical ordering of subspecies.
+More specifically, current taxonomic information suggests that the majority of debate relates to differences in the number of "taxa" within the family of cats, the logical placement of species within groups, and the hierarchical ordering of subspecies.
 Likewise, there is the underlying inclusion and interpretation of ongoing research to consider, and, as importantly, the lack of pertinent and corroborative genetic information (which has added another layer of complexity and confusion to the debatable landscape).- Therefore, just be aware, if you browse the academic literature on the web, or study other sources related to "felid taxonomy,"-scientific or otherwise, you will find more then one explanation and opinion, especially, issues related to subspecies.
 Nonetheless, the combined work and research of Wozencraft (1989, 1993, 2005), Wilson and Reeder (1993, 2005), the Cat Specialist Group (1996, 2007), The Felid Taxonomic Advisory Group (2006), and the protected status of cats as monitored by CITES (2007), are often referenced as the standard for current felid species (see legal status of felidae).
 Concerning the domestic cats, Felis silvestris catus, they are currently listed under the African subgroup, Felis silvestris lybica, which, itself, is one of three distinct varieties belonging to Felis silvestris, known as the -"Wild Cat" (see Animal Diversity Web for more information).- However, there is, even here, disagreement regarding such order and designation.

 ---- Although evolutionary change has created variability in overall physical appearance among felids, behavioral differences, shaped by environment, are also noted across populations.- Still, within the general framework of taxonomy, the "family" of cats is fairly well established, but phylogenetic questions related to origin, to subspecies status, and to interspecies relationships, are less clear.- However, some of these issues were addressed in a fairly recent and important publication, The Late Miocene Radiation of Modern Felidae: A Genetic Assessment (Warren E. Johnson, et al, in SCIENCE, vol. 311, January 6, 2006.
 You can view this document on our web site, make sure you have the Adobe Reader plugin installed in your web browser).- Briefly, this study proposes an updated biogeographic hypothesis of felid evolution based on the statistical analysis of fossil remains and on geological events.
 The authors suggest that past intepretation of genetic information has underestimated the first occurrence of "lineages" by an average of 76 %.- Further, Y-chromosome segments are more informative than mitochondrial DNA, X-linked, or autosomal genes in identifying genetic relationships, and lends itself to a better understanding of "felid radiation" (and the rapid extent, thereof).- From a purely phylogenetic perspective, their research more closely defines causality, intercontinental migration patterns, and ancestral tree structure, which, intrinsically, increases our understanding of genetic diversity within felid populations.
 Nonetheless, although there are unresolved issues related to taxonomy and to evolutionary events, -all species of cats, for the most part, are differentiated and easily recognized in their natural environments (Wozencraft, 1993; the Cat Specialist Group, 2007; see tropical Asia felid species).